 Best cheap car insurance companies in California

 To help you get the best cheap auto insurance in California, our editorial team compared quotes in every ZIP code for the top car insurance companies in California.

-To find the cheapest companies, we averaged quotes for liability only coverage, which meets California's state minimum requirements of $15,000 in bodily injury liability per person and $30,000 per accident plus $5,000 in property damage coverage.
+To find the cheapest companies, we compared quotes for the minimum coverage required in California.
+This covers $15,000 in bodily injury liability per person and $30,000 per accident plus $5,000 in property damage coverage.

 Find Cheap Auto Insurance Quotes in California

 On average, full coverage car insurance costs $145 per month in California — or $1,744 per year.

 AAA offers car insurance to Northern California drivers through AAA of Northern California, also called AAA NorCal or CSAA.
 The Auto Club of Southern California (AAA SoCal) covers Southern California drivers.